-If you are considering a Cinque Terre day trip, these five colorful cliffside villages are one of the dreamiest spots in Italy.
+Are you considering a Cinque Terre day trip, but wondering if it will be worth the crowds?
+These five colorful cliffside villages are one of the dreamiest spots in Italy.
 With ocean views, charming streets, and incredible seafood, it’s easy to see why people fall in love with this place.

 We based ourselves in Riomaggiore and loved it.
 The views, the vibe, the location made it all perfect.
-If you have more time than one day, I put together a full 3-day Cinque Terre itinerary to help you see it all without feeling rushed.
+If you have more time than one day, I put together this 3-day Cinque Terre itinerary to help you see it all without feeling rushed.

 Some of the links on this post are affiliate links.
 When clicking on the links and booking travel, I receive a small commission with no extra costs for you.
 Please note, I only recommend brands I actually use and trust.
 Please see full disclosure here.